AuthorCarpentry/DT2018/04-dynamic.md

 where `1c7...` is replaced by the token that we printed to the R console earlier.
 You will need to copy everything after `BEARER` that was just printed to the console.
 Paste it in after the `=` sign.

-6. Save this file, which will be read every time you use R.
+6. Save this file, which will be read every time you start R.

 FYI, this `.Renevironment file` will show up in your computer's home directory which is outside of your RStudio project directory.
 The exact "where" depends on your computer's operating system and configuration.

-7. In the exercise file, update the text under the **Project PI's Biosketch**, we need to make a couple of updates

-  a.
-Add the following text under the header to give attribution to the `rorcid` package.

-`_This is auto-populated from your ORCID profile using the @R-rorcid `rorcid` package._`

-  b.
-Insert code to place the ORCID bio into the PI Biosketch section.
+7. Insert code to place the ORCID bio into the PI Biosketch section.
 Below the code chunk, add `\`r bio\` `

 8. Save the changes, knit to HTML, and you'll see the biography from your ORCID file now appear in the reproducible report.